Possessor (film): Release

-In November 2018, Well Go USA Entertainment acquired distribution rights to the film.
+In November 2018, Well Go USA Entertainment pre-emptively acquired U.S. distribution rights to the film.
 The film later had its world premiere at the Sundance Film Festival on January 25, 2020.
-Shortly after, Neon acquired distribution rights to the film, with Well Go USA only handling the film's home media release.
+Shortly after, Neon was announced to be partnering on the American release of the film with Well Go USA, which would handle the film's home media release.
 It was released in the United States and Canada on October 2, 2020.
 The film was released in the United Kingdom on November 27, 2020, by Signature Entertainment.

 On May 31, 2023, it was announced that Possessor and Cronenberg's 2023 film Infinity Pool would receive a double feature in three North American theaters in June, with Cronenberg in attendance.
 The first for both films to theatrically screen in their uncut form, the screenings took place at the Alamo Drafthouse Cinema in San Francisco on the 20th, the Aero Theatre in Los Angeles on the 21st via American Cinematheque, and the Metrograph in New York City on the 23rd.